On behalf of CCARE at Stanford I am pleased to announce our new

 Overview of our certificate program

-This Applied Compassion Training will prepare you to become a motivating force for Applied Compassion: someone who embodies a high level of mastery and expertise in facilitating a compassionate response in real-world settings.
+This Applied Compassion Training will prepare you to become a motivating force for Applied Compassion in the world.
+ACT graduates embody a high level of mastery and expertise in facilitating a compassionate response in real-world settings.
 You will leave this training fully equipped with the skill-set you need to effectively create and sustain transformative change.

 Due to current public health and travel guidelines, the ACT 2021 training will be offered as a virtual program.